glpi-project/glpi/SECURITY.md

 You may also provide a script that can be used to check the issue exists.

-Once the report will be handled, and if the issue is not yet fixed (or in progress) we'll add it to the github security tab, and add you as observer.
-Meanwhile, you will reserv a CVE for the issue.
+Once the report will be handled, and if the issue is not yet fixed (or in progress) we'll add it to the GitHub security tab, and add you as observer.
+Meanwhile, you will reserve a CVE for the issue.